Ink on paper

 2014 - 2016

-The buildings show two separated spaces which each belonging to its own commitment while considering the memories derived from the core dwelling space.
-A pathway of stairs elevates the sanctuary that leads down to the fertile ground – Similar to the way we experience the ever shifting, complex, material yet ephemeral world in which we exist.
+The buildings show two separate spaces each belonging to its own commitment while considering the memories derived from the core dwelling space.
+A pathway of stairs elevates the sanctuary that leads down to the fertile ground.
+This visual representation reflects our experience of the ever-shifting, complex, and ephemeral world we inhabit.